openstack-archive/fuel-plugin-vmware-dvs/docs/test_plan/source/test_suite_system.rst

 Steps
 #####

-    1. Setup for system tests.
+    1. Set up for system tests.
     2. Navigate to Project ->  Compute -> Instances
     3. Launch instance VM_1 with image TestVM and flavor m1.micro in nova availability zone.
     4. Launch instance VM_2 with image TestVM-VMDK and flavor m1.micro in vcenter availability zone.
-    5. Verify that VM_1 and VM_2 on different hypervisors  should communicate between each other.
+    5. Verify that VM_1 and VM_2 on different hypervisors  communicate between each other.
 Send icmp ping from VM_1 of vCenter to VM_2 from Qemu/KVM and vice versa.

 Expected result